webplatform/docs/css/properties/clear/index.md

 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|This property indicates which sides of an element's box(es) may not be adjacent to an earlier floating box.
-The '''clear''' property does not consider floats inside the element itself or in other block formatting contexts.}}
+{{Summary_Section|The '''clear''' CSS property specifies whether an element can be next to floating elements that precede it or must be moved down (cleared) below them.}}
 {{CSS Property
 |Initial value=none
 |Applies to=Block-level elements